rafatuita/dashboard_wiki/Getting-started.md

 ## Serving Dashboard for Development

+### NOTE: Below instructions are outdated and will not work properly.
+We will try to update it ASAP.

 It is easy to compile and run Dashboard.
 Open a new tab in your terminal and type:

 ```shell